A clever retort

 In other words, it’s a remark which reverses an argument upon its originator.
 It comes from the Latin retortus, meaning “to be forced to twist back”.
 All arguments aside, the word retort is also used in chemistry as a closed laboratory vessel with an outlet tube that is used for distillation, sublimation or decomposition by heat.

 Alchemy is the process of distilling gold from mercury.
 Before we can do this however, we must first amalgamate it.
 Amalgamation has been used for thousands of years to bring free gold particles into contact with mercury.
 When this happens the two substances mix to form a compound called an amalgam—an alloy of gold and mercury.
-To be clear, the gold is literally dissolved into the mercury and this allows for the collection of gold particles.
+To be clear, the gold is literally dissolved into the mercury allowing for the collection of gold particles.

 “Clean” mercury can mean different things.
 Most commonly it means that it is pure enough that any gold touching it will be amalgamated.
 Today, there are a number of ways to clean mercury and the easiest is to squeeze it through a wet chamois.
 Clean mercury will pass through the cloth and come out as tiny droplets.
 This process will filter out any oil that contaminated the mercury.